-Whatever short-term boost your relationship gets from that pricey escape, the good times may not last.
-Of the factors examined in a 2012 study by researchers from Kansas State University and Texas Tech University, financial disagreement was the strongest predictor of divorce.
-A romantic vacation you can’t afford can leave your relationship worse off than before.
+Whatever short-term boost your relationship gets from a pricey escape, the good times may not last.
+In a 2012 study by researchers from Kansas State University and Texas Tech University, financial disagreement was the strongest predictor of divorce.
+A romantic vacation or weekend getaway you can’t afford can leave your relationship worse off than before.

 Getting started is as simple as blocking off a day or two on your shared calendar and brainstorming couple-friendly staycation ideas you can both agree on.
 You can even string together several of these romantic local activities for a memorable multiday respite.